Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/6-Deploy-to-Azure/README.md

 ## How to deploy this sample to Azure

-This project has one WebApp / Web API projects.
-To deploy them to Azure Web Sites, you'll need, for each one, to:
+This tutorial has one WebApp and some chapters have a Web API project.
+To deploy them to Azure Web Sites, you'll need to perform these steps for **each** project:

-- create an Azure Web Site
+- create an Azure Web Site with a unique name
 - publish the Web App / Web APIs to the web site, and
 - update its client(s) to call the web site instead of IIS Express.